yufanw/slime-bot/README.md

 - The **key** is the type of configuration.

-- Some examples of **keys** include: 'welcomeMessage', 'welcomeChannel', 'expoMessage', & 'banquetTime'.
+- Some examples of **keys** include: 'expoMessage', 'banquetTime', 'expoChannel', & 'privateMessage'.

-- The **value** is the value of that particular **key**, and it is what you will be changing.
+- The **value** is the value of that particular **key**, and this is what you will be changing.

 - For example, the default **value** of the **key** 'expoChannel' is set to 'general'.
-This means that my expedition reminders will be -sent to the channel called 'general' by default.
+This means that my expedition reminders will be sent to the channel called 'general' by default.

-- If you don't have a channel called 'general', or want me to send exped reminders to a different channel, let's say, 'expedition-reminders', you would change the **value** of expoChannel to 'expedition-reminders'."
+- If you don't have a channel called 'general', or want me to send expedition reminders to a different channel, let's say a channel called 'expedition-reminders', you would change the **value** of expoChannel to 'expedition-reminders'."

-- Changing values of keys
+### Changing values
-- To change the value of keys, type !setconf followed by the **key** and then the **value** you want.
+- To change the value of a key, type !setconf followed by the **key** and then the **value** you want.

 - For the example above, simply type **!setconf expoChannel expedition-reminders**.
 This will set my expedition reminder messages to send only to the channel **expedition-reminders**.